 After a work accident, workers’ compensation benefits could be the difference between a smooth recovery and financial hardship.
 However, unless you’re a lawyer or someone familiar with workers’ compensation procedure, you will likely need help navigating your workers’ compensation claim.
-Douglas F. Kaleita P.C. has been serving clients for the better part of 30 years, ensuring that our clients get the medical care, income, and support they need to move forward after an accident.
+Kaleita Law Firm, LLC has been serving clients for the better part of 30 years, ensuring that our clients get the medical care, income, and support they need to move forward after an accident.

 Today’s blog answers a simple question: “what might disqualify me from a workers’ compensation claim?”